 These women sew quilts for the quilt auction at the annual Fall Festival.
 Beginners are taught how to quilt.
-The group meets on Monday afternoons and Wednesday evenings for a number of weeks in early Fall, stop for the Thanksgiving and Christmas holidays and begin again the Monday after New Year’s.
+The group meets on Monday afternoons for a number of weeks in early Fall, stop for the Thanksgiving and Christmas holidays and begin again the Monday after New Year’s.

 Contact: Judy Tuma 952-492-3772

 This organization is for all women in the parish.
 They provide a wide variety of services to the parish, including the Christmas Boutique, the Giving Tree and parish-sponsored receptions, such as the Confirmation student and graduation receptions.

 A committee of parishioners serves a meal (of the family’s choice) following a funeral service.
 They prepare the dining area for the lunch and clean up the facility afterwards.